Flag of Earth

 The flag of Earth is a concept of a possible flag design meant to symbolize the planet Earth, humankind, or a possible world government.
+Various proposals have been made for a potential Earth Flag, with each flag symbolising a unique feature about the Earth or mankind.

-Proposed flags
+Proposed universal flags

-John McConnell's Earth Flag
+Earth Flag (1969)

-In 1969, peace activist John McConnell proposed his design titled the Earth Flag.
+During 1969, peace activist John McConnell proposed his design titled the Earth Flag.
 The current version of the flag consists of The Blue Marble, a photograph of Earth taken on 7 December 1972 by the crew of the Apollo 17 on its way to the Moon.
 The planet is placed on the dark blue background.
-Prior to 1973, the flag design used the photography no. 69HC487, taken by the crew of the Apollo 10 on 18 May 1969.
-The early flag versions also had more simplified designs, depicting white outlines of the clouds, on the light blue circle, instead of more detailed photography of the planet.
+Prior to 1973, the flag design used photograph no. 69HC487, taken by the crew of the Apollo 10 on 18 May 1969.
+The early flag versions also had more simplified designs, depicting white outlines of the clouds, on the light blue circle, instead of more detailed photograph of the planet.

-The design debuted at the Moon Watch event in the Central Park, in the New York City, on 20 July 1969, during which, people watched and celebrated the first Moon landing done by the crew of the Apollo 11.
+The design debuted at the Moon Watch event in Central Park, New York City, on 20 July 1969, during which, people watched and celebrated the first Moon landing done by the crew of the Apollo 11.
 On 22 April 1970, McConnell organized the first Earth Day, in San Francisco, California at which his flags were used.
 Since then, the flag has become widely associated with Earth Day.
 In 1992, astronaut Anatoly Berezovoy carried the Earth Flag with him during his time in space.

-International Flag of Planet Earth
+Flag of Planet Earth (1970)

-In 2015, designer Oskar Pernefeldt proposed a flag called the International Flag of Planet Earth.
-The design consists of seven rings, linked to each other.
-It includes one circle in the middle, and six circles around it, forming the shape of a flower.
-The shape represents the life on the planet, and the connection of everything on it to everything else.
-The number of circles represents the seven continents of the planet.
-The symbol is placed on a dark blue background, which represents water, the essential of the planet's life, and the oceans, which cover most of the surface of Earth.
-Additionally, the outer rings together form a circle, representing Earth, with a blue background, representing the universe.
-The aspect ratio of the height of the flag to its width equals 2:3.

-Oskar Pernefeldt designed the flag as a graduate thesis, but the flag quickly became popular internationally.
-The website Penerfeldt created for the flag received more than half a million views in its first 24 hours, and it received significant media attention.
-Many outlets speculated about the design's use in space travel, particularly humans reaching Mars.